Tag Archives: best time to buy a car

 More car buyers means salesmen don’t need to offer as many deals to entice visits.
 So March and April are the worst months for deals.

-Breakdown of Savings by Month
+Breakdown of Best Deals by Month

 |Month||Month Savings Rank||Key Dates|